JonasGMorsch/SpiffsReadWrite/README.md

 # SpiffsReadWrite
-This is a library for the ESP32 internal flash storage, which includes multiple partitions, including a very useful one:
+This is a library for the ESP32 internal flash storage, that have multiple partitions, including a very useful one:

 The SPIFFS partition